TRANSNORMS - Translating International Norms between the Global and the Local

 News and events

 - October 2020: Presentation at the DVPW IB-Sektionstagung in Freiburg (virtual meeting).
-“How do states interpret the Paris Agreement?
-Quantitative text analysis of responses to the UNFCCC.”
+“How do states translate the UNFCCC climate change norm?
+Quantitative text analysis of national contributions to the implementation of the Paris Agreement.”